 Whether They Could?

 As aforementioned, people may not understand moral concerns in the moral foundations that they are not innately sensitive enough, but our results imply that presidential candidates have the ability to overcome this innate obstacle.
-First, our results show positive correlation among the moral loadings of each moral foundation in each candidate’s speech in every presidential debate.
+First, our results show positive relationships among the moral loadings of each moral foundation in each candidate’s speech in every presidential debate.
 This means that none of the five moral foundations is isolated.
 The sensitivity in one moral foundation could make up for other obtuse moral foundations.
 In other words, the receptors of certain kinds of moral concerns in terms of moral foundations may sense some moral concerns from other moral foundations also, if they are sensitive enough.
 This brings an interesting question for future research: would this kind of sensitivity compensation happen in other context such as Congress debate?

 Secondly, Democrat candidates’ moral loadings are almost always higher than Republican candidates’ moral loadings across all five moral foundations.
 This is a very interesting finding that could imply violations of MFT within the context of presidential debates.
 MFT predicts liberals possessing higher moral loadings in care and fairness foundations, while conservatives possessing higher moral loading in the other three moral foundations.
 This prediction has been supported by plenty of previous studies (Clifford & Jerit, 2013; Fernandes, 2020; Hoover et al., 2018) that examined moral loadings in different situations other than presidential debates.
 It is quite possible that Democratic or Liberal politicians are more prone to rely on moral rhetoric when they perform their public persona.
 We leave this interesting question for future study, and here, we focus on the point that Democrat candidates did express stronger moral concerns than Republican candidates in moral foundations that they are supposed to be less sensitive than Republicans according to MFT.
 That is, the presidential candidates are capable to understand and express moral concerns generated from all the five innate moral foundations even it might be a different scenario for the majority of Republicans and Democrats.